asam-ev/qc-framework/doc/manual/rule_uid_schema.md

 * the string for rule sets and names are separated by dot `.`, and it is the rightmost dot of the full string
-* splitting each element of the string by `.`, the first character for the ruleset elements or the name must be an ascii character in the range `a-z`.
+* splitting each element of the string by `.`, the first character for the ruleset elements or the name must be a letter character.
-  The subsequent character may be any character in the range `a-z`, `0-9` or the character `_`.
+  The subsequent character may be any letter, digit, or the character `_`.
   This is applied on both rulesets and names
-* ruleset may be empty (not defined), but if defined the minimum length of an element of the ruleset is 1 character in range `a-z`
+* ruleset may be empty (not defined), but if defined the minimum length of an element of the ruleset is 1 letter character
 * the name is always the last element of the dot separated string.
-The minimal name is 1 character long, in range `a-z`
+The minimal name is 1 letter character